Department of Theatre

 A seminar in advanced design practices, the course will stress improving design and presentation skills by developing and presenting design projects.
 The design project will involve theatrical drafting, perspective sketching, rendering and model making techniques as required in the areas of specialty.
 Students will be required to work in two of the three areas of theatrical design: costume design, lighting design, or scenery design.
 In addition, historical styles will be surveyed in a lecture/discussion format.
 This discussion will include the impact of social and political attitudes as well as physical style and how these aspects may be applied to contemporary design.
 Prerequisite: instructor permission only.
 Cr.
 3.

-THE 434 Advanced Costume Design
+THE 434 Advanced Design for the Theatre

 THE 451 Topics in Dramatic Literature and Theatre History